MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-plan-cater-to-users.md

 ## Test workload

 We recommend you load test deployments with both stress tests and real-life usage simulations.
-You can use simulation tools like LoginVSI to load test your deployment.
+You can use simulation tools to load test your deployment.
 Make sure the system is responsive and resilient enough to meet user needs, and remember to vary the load size to avoid surprises.